 The battery life of GoPros–or the lack of it–is one of the most frustrating things about using the cameras.
 There are ways to work around it, from spare batteries to external batteries or even solar arrays, but it is definitely something that you need to manage.
-To get longer battery life, you can of course hook up an external USB power bank, but that introduces two problems: it’s cumbersome, and it’s not waterproof.
+To get longer battery life, you can, of course, hook up an external USB power bank, but that introduces two problems: it’s cumbersome, and it’s not waterproof.
 And you can carry spare batteries, but changing them out is fiddly and stops the shooting.

 Brunton aims to solve that by making an extended battery for GoPros that attaches securely to the camera and is waterproof.
 Brunton’s original All Day battery for the GoPro HERO3 series was popular.
-They’ve only just come out with a new version, called, oddly enough, the All Day 2.0, that’s compatible with most of the currently range of GoPro HERO4 and HERO cameras and their housings.
+They’ve only just come out with a new version, called, oddly enough, the All Day 2.0, that’s compatible with most of the current range of GoPro HERO4 and HERO cameras and their housings.

 This battery attaches to the camera and doesn’t replace the existing battery inside the camera–it’s used in addition to it.

 Brunton claims it’ll increase the battery life of your GoPro by about 5.5 times.
-It snaps onto the back of the GoPros’ waterproof housing, replacing the regular backdoor, and is designed to be waterproof down to about 130 feet (40 metres).
+It snaps onto the back of the GoPros’ waterproof housing, replacing the regular backdoor, and is designed to be waterproof down to about 130 feet (40 meters).